BitFolio/ChatGPT-Misc-Prompts/prompt-youtube-title.md

 ## Another one prompt, based on an script or article

 ```
 You are a marketing expert.
 I need help writing Youtube video titles.
 The titles should be be attention-grabbing.
 Attempt to use a number in each title.
-List 10 clickable titles around 70 characters in length for the article below:
+List 10 clickable titles 70 characters in length or less for the article below:
 ```